Why Life is Happier When We Look Through Lenses of Gratitude

 Gratitude can open our eyes to all of the beauty, goodness, and joy that we overlook when we're sad and suffering, or when distracted by busyness, jealousy, and daily annoyances.
-Gratitude gives us a more expansive view of reality, similar to the first time I put on long-needed glasses in 2nd grade and realized how much I'd been missing.
+Gratitude gives us a more detailed and accurate view of reality.
+It's like the first time I put on long-needed glasses in 2nd grade and realized how much I'd been missing.

 Look for my book, Maximum Gratitude, and start cultivating your own gratitude practice.

 Update June 2023